Education Framework

 - Patient-Centred Care – Staff are trained to put patients at the centre of their care, providing information and support to help them make informed decisions (1).

-- Promoting Autonomy – Encouraging patients to take responsibility for their health and supporting self-management strategies is central to NHS care, as laid out in the NHS Constitution and Health Education England (1, 5).
+- Promoting Autonomy – Encouraging patients to take responsibility for their health and supporting self-management strategies is central to hospital care (1, 5).

 The following We Can Talk competencies build on these existing core skills: